Print

 1

 Make the brine by mixing cold water with 1 tablespoon of salt in a bowl.
-Slice the potatoes using a mandoline or sharp knife into ⅛-inch thin chips.
+Slice the potatoes using a mandoline or a sharp knife into ⅛-inch thin chips.
 Rinse the slices under cold water a few times to remove excess starch.

 2